 After breakfast, I take the following supplements.
 I prefer to take them early in the morning as some of the nutrients can be quite energizing.
 The exception is Magnesium Glycinate, which I take about an hour before bed for its calming effect (hello pregnancy insomnia!)

 - Seeking Health Optimal Prenatal.
-I’ve switched back and forth between their powder and pill formats.
+I’ve switched back and forth between their prenatal protein powder and pill formats.
 Earlier in pregnancy I couldn’t stomach the 8 daily pills, but it’s working fine for me right now (thankfully I’ve not experienced any pregnancy heartburn)

 - 1000mg Vital Nutrients Vitamin C with Bioflavonoids.
 My naturopath has had me supplementing with extra Vitamin C since my preconception blood work last year showed that I had lowered immunity.
 Although I get a lot of Vitamin C from my diet, it took supplementation to get my white blood cell count back to a normal range.
 Vitamin C is found in nature alongside flavonoids, so this nutrient pairing is considered by many to be optimal

 - 2,000IUs of Vitamin D3.
 My levels at baseline were lower than optimal and Seeking Health includes only 2,000 IUs.
 My naturopath has me taking an extra 2,000IU daily, and this feels like an especially good idea right now given how important Vitamin D is for immunity

 - Chelated Iron.
 My prenatal doesn’t include Iron (likely because it causes gastric upset for many women).
 I don’t eat red meat and plant-based sources of Iron aren’t well absorbed, so I supplement with a chelated Iron twice a week (I would do so daily if my lab results weren’t in a good range)